rorrim-rorrim/eden-alt/docs/user/Basics.md

 Android doesn't have a convenient way to set environment variables.

-For other platforms, the recommended method is using a bash script:
+For other platforms, the recommended method is using a shell script:

 ```sh
 export __GL_THREADED_OPTIMIZATIONS=1